 |

-It struck
+Use This Site It struck me

-in some of the largest industrialized cities in the world, such as Tokyo or
+some of the largest industrialized cities in the world, such as Tokyo or

 Singapore, we are hard-pressed to find an aisle for operations.
 Sure, there is no shortage of advice on